Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Introduction

-Our technique, Ring Deconvolution Microscopy (RDM), is a new imaging pipeline that achieves both accuracy and efficiency.
-We rigorously prove that RDM enables exact recovery for a rotationally-symmetric imaging system, but it is also practical, both computationally and in terms of calibration.
-The first step in RDM is a simple, single-shot calibration scheme, wherein the system's primary Seidel aberration coefficients are estimated from a single image of randomly-distributed point sources.
+Our Ring Deconvolution Microscopy (RDM) technique achieves both accuracy and efficiency.
+RDM models image formation for rotationally-symmetric imaging systems rigorously, allowing for accurate deblurring while still remaining practical, both computationally and in terms of calibration.
+The first step in RDM is a simple, single-shot calibration scheme, in which the system's primary Seidel aberration coefficients are estimated from a single image of randomly distributed point sources.
 These coefficients quantify the severity of spatial variance and provide the necessary system information for the second step, deblurring.
-Within this second step there are two proposed image deblurring algorithms.
-Our first and main algorithm, ring deconvolution, uses a new and exact theory for rotationally symmetric imaging to deblur the image at all points in the FoV, with only order $N^3\log(N)$ ($N$ is the image side length) compute time, as compared to $N^4$ for full spatially-varying deblurring.
-For even faster computation, but without guarantees on out-of-distribution accuracy, we further propose an alternate neural network-based algorithm called Deep Ring Deconvolution (DeepRD), which constrains learning with physical knowledge provided by the system's Seidel aberration coefficients.
+Within this second step we propose two alternative image deblurring algorithms.
+The first (our main algorithm) is ring deconvolution, which uses a new and rigorous theory for rotationally-symmetric imaging to deblur the image at all points in the FoV, with only order $N^3\log(N)$ ($N$ is the image side length) compute time, as compared to $N^4$ for full spatially-varying deblurring.
+For even faster computation (but without theoretical guarantees), we further propose an alternate neural network-based algorithm called Deep Ring Deconvolution (DeepRD), which constrains learning with physical knowledge provided by the system's Seidel aberration coefficients.
+If the system is not spatially-varying or minimally so, RDM still offers an improvement over standard deconvolution by instead deconvolving with a synthetic PSF generated by the Seidel coefficients (see Sec.~\ref{sec:results:extensions}).

+Although ring deconvolution is specific to systems exhibiting rotational symmetry, our theory can be easily adapted to exploit other forms of symmetry.
+As an example, we derive an analogous form of deconvolution for situations where the blur varies laterally (along one Cartesian axis), which we term \emph{sheet deconvolution}.
+This is the case in light-sheet microscopy, where the light-sheet illumination causes space-varying blur in the direction perpendicular to the imaging plane.
+We show experimental results for sheet deconvolution on light-sheet fluorescence microscopy data in Sec.~\ref{methods:sheet}, in which we effectively increase the FoV by about twofold through our deblurring process.